philippeller/dama/README.md

 > A dragoman was an interpreter, translator, and official guide between Turkish, Arabic, and Persian-speaking countries and polities of the Middle East and European embassies, consulates, vice-consulates and trading posts.
 A dragoman had to have a knowledge of Arabic, Persian, Turkish, and European languages.
 (Source: wikipedia)

+Similarly, the dragoman python library guids you through your data and translates between different representations.
-A consistant and pythonic way to handle different datasaets and translations between them.
+It's aim is to offer a consistant and pythonic way to handle different datasaets and translations between them.
-A dataset can be a simple pandas datafrane or other colum/row data, or it can be data on a grid.
+A dataset can for insstance be a simple colum/row data, or it can be data on a grid.

-The key feature of dragoman is seamless translations from data represenation into any other.
-See `notebooks/example.ipynb`
+One of the key features of dragoman is the seamless translation from one data represenation into any other.

 Convenience `pyplot` plotting functions are also defined, in order to produce standard plots without the hassle of figuring out the correct input to the standard matplotlib functions.